wso2/docs-is/en/docs/quick-starts/federated-authenticators.md

 # Federated Authenticators

-The responsibility of the federated authenticators is to authenticate the user with an external system.
+The responsibility of federated authenticators is to authenticate the user with an external system.

 Try out the following federated authenticators: